Quad Electrostatic Loudspeaker: Design

 Contrary to the flat appearance of the loudspeaker, all three panels are slightly curved along the vertical axis to improve quality.
 The panels themselves are flat, but obtain their curvature by being slightly bent to a curved backing.
-With the bipolar nature of the speaker emitting sound from both front and back surfaces as it does, the application of a felt sheet to the rear of the panels damps and absorbs high frequencies radiating from the back.
+With the dipolar nature of the speaker emitting sound from both front and back surfaces as it does, the application of a felt sheet to the rear of the panels damps and absorbs high frequencies radiating from the back.
 A crossover network, set at 500 Hz, remains necessary to adjust for back-to-front interference causing loss in output at low frequencies.
 In addition, the speaker should stand in free space to achieve optimum sound.
 The instructions book contains advice against placement of the speaker in corners or positions close to or parallel with walls, and further explains that a corner placement will adversely affect bass response and be detrimental to the midrange because of standing waves generated.

 Its impedance is specified as '30-15 ohm in range 40 Hz-8 kHz falling off above 8 kHz', although another source states 'impedances are approximately 1.8 Ohms at 20 kHz but 60 Ohms at 150 Hz', and its load is highly capacitive.
 It does not consume large amounts of power so much as it feeds it back to the amplifier in opposition at some points during each cycle.
 This is very demanding on amplifiers' stability.

 Although it is designed to be used with the QUAD II, 303, or 405 power amplifiers with limiters, a power amplifier capable of delivering 15 watts per channel suffices – excessive voltage input is known to cause arcing within the speaker panels.
 In fact, the instructions book states that any properly-regulated amplifier delivering no more than 33 V peak into any load is unlikely to cause damage to the speaker.
 Electrostatic speakers are more accurately rated by voltage, not power.
 In the ESL's case, at the rated nominal impedance of 16 ohms, the limit of 33 peak volts would be reached when the amplifier's power output reaches 15 watts (if it were driving a conventional load).

 The most common failure modes were loss of sensitivity caused by dust infiltrating the speaker panels, and internal arcing of the panels caused by excessive power to the step-up transformer; use at high altitudes may also cause the same effect.
 Also, because of its novel electrical characteristics, the speaker could cause some amplifiers to become unstable and could result in damage to either or both.
 Late in the speaker's life, many owners found that the highly-stable 15-watt Naim NAIT launched in 1983 worked well with the ESL.